AzadDevX/Database/Readme.md

 ```

 ## Properties:
-You can also make adjustments to the data table through Properties.
+Also, you can use the following Properties.

 ```php
 $Unique = [Column names];
 ```

+This ensures that the set columns do not repeat in other rows.

 for example:
 ```php